SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_17.png)

-18. As this SAP Process Automation exercise will use other elements (such as forms to trigger a process instead of a user manually starting an RPA bot from the system tray in attended mode), we will leave this agent as unattended.
-Go back to the SAP Process Automation tenant via the url provided to you.From “Lobby”, navigate back to “Settings” then to “Agents > agent list”.
+18. As this SAP Build Process Automation exercise will use other elements (such as forms to trigger a process instead of a user manually starting an RPA bot from the system tray in attended mode), we will leave this agent as unattended.
+Go back to the SAP Build Process Automation tenant via the url provided to you.From “Lobby”, navigate back to “Settings” then to “Agents > agent list”.

 <br>![](/exercises/ex0/images/0_18.png)